Investor brief · Confidential · 2026

 ABBYY VantageIntelligent document processing (IDP)$3,000–15,000+/moHorizontal IDP — no domain flywheel, no model import

-Microsoft CopilotAI assistant embedded in Office$30/user/moHorizontal — no vertical depth, no underwriting logic
+Microsoft CopilotAI assistant embedded in Office$30/user/moHorizontal — no vertical depth, no domain decision logic

 LOOPDocs → Data → Logic → Decisions pipeline$299–1,799/moFull pipeline — extraction, model import, verification UI, correction flywheel

-A mid-level underwriter runs $48/hr fully loaded.
+A mid-level team member runs $48/hr fully loaded.
 LOOP recaptures 3.3 hours per decision.
 At ten decisions a month that is $1,584 of monthly labor value recaptured.
 The Starter tier costs $299.
 Every tier delivers a minimum 4× ROI.

 Starter